znatii/DrawGraphs/README.md

 # DrawGraphs

-**DrawGraphs** is a Python program designed to generate and visualize weighted graphs.
-By providing the number of nodes, edges, and the connections between nodes with their respective weights, the program creates a visual representation of the graph and saves it as an image.

----
+**DrawGraphs** is an interactive tool for creating, visualizing, and manipulating graphs.
+In this new version, graph nodes are interactive and can be moved manually by clicking and dragging them.
 ## Features

-- **Customizable Graph Input:** Define the number of nodes, edges, and specific connections.
+- **Customizable Graph Input:** Define the number of nodes, edges, and their weights.
+- **Interactive Nodes:** Drag and rearrange nodes manually with your mouse.
-- **Weighted Edges:** Include weights for edges to create realistic graph models.
+- **Weighted Edges:** Add weights to edges for enhanced graph customization.
-- **Visual Output:** Generates a clear graphical representation of the input graph.
-- **Image Export:** Saves the graph as an image file for easy sharing or analysis.
+- **Real-Time Updates:** Node movements are reflected immediately on the graph.
+- **Graphical Output:** Displays the graph in an interactive window instead of just saving an image.

 ---

 ## Requirements

-Ensure you have the following installed in your environment:
+Make sure you have the following installed:

-- Python 3.6+
+- **Python 3.6+**
-- Required Python libraries:
+- Required libraries:
   - `networkx`
   - `matplotlib`
+  - `tkinter` (usually pre-installed with Python on most operating systems)

 You can install the required libraries with the following command:

 ```bash